MapManagement/DoDo/README.md

 I will add one.

 ## gRPC Sync
-I also had the idea to create a server program (probably with python but I'll see) that can be set up on a local server.
+I also had the idea to create a server program (probably with Python, but I'll see) that can be set up on a local server.
 It will store any text and can be synced with devices that are connected to the server.
 Everything will be based on gRPC.
-Further explanations and plans are already in the making.
+You can find the whole program in another repo, just click [here](https://github.com/MapManagement/DoDo-Server).
+Further details, and of course the source code as well, can be found there.